rlucas11/panelCodeR/README.md

 If you want to do something that this code does not do, you can always call one of these two functions and then manually edit the resulting output/files.
 For instance, you can run `cat(buildMplus(waves=10))`, which prints the model.
 You can then use Mplus to run the .inp file, or you can use MplusAutomation to run the model.

-If you want to do the latter, you have to do a couple other steps.
+If you want to do the latter, you have to follow a couple other steps.
 First, you create an mplusObject.
 To do so, you can then write `modelStatement <- " {pasted model code} "`, where {pasted model code} is what you copied from the output of `buildMplus()`.

 If you have constraints in your model, including stationarity constraints or limits on the variances and covariances, you will also have to separately create a constraints statement using the `buildConstraints()` function.
 It's options are also quite similar to `run_starts_mplus()`: